 - Determine if waterway health has deteriorated due to changes in flow.

-The technical assessment is undertaken by the Department of Environment, Land, Water and Planning (DELWP) in collaboration with southern Victoria’s water corporations and catchment management authorities.
+The technical assessment was undertaken by the Department of Environment, Land, Water and Planning (DELWP) in collaboration with southern Victoria’s water corporations and catchment management authorities.

-The draft is also being reviewed by the Environment Protection Authority (EPA).
-The EPA will review the methodology, check whether the data used were the best available, and determine whether the conclusions reached are supported by the methodology and the data.
+The draft technical assessment report was made available for public consultation and review by the Environment Protection Authority (EPA) in late 2019.
+The EPA checked whether the data used were the best available and whether the conclusions reached are supported by the methodology and the data.
+The EPA endorsed the methodology and conclusions of the LTWRA.

 LTWRA interactive map